Policies, Terms & Conditions

-The following are a few of the terms and conditions that apply to all participants on Wet Planet Rafting and Kayaking trips:
+The following are terms and conditions that apply to all participants on Wet Planet Rafting and Kayaking trips:

 All guests with Wet Planet will be asked to read and sign an Assumption of Risk Participation Agreement prior to any whitewater rafting trip or kayak instruction.
-Minors must also have the Agreement read and signed by a parent or legal guardian.
-If the minor’s legal guardians will not be participating in the trip, the form may be read and signed in advance of your rafting trip or kayak course.
+Minors must also read and sign the agreement, as well as have the Agreement signed by a parent or legal guardian.
+If the minor’s legal guardians will not be participating in the trip, the form may be read and signed by the parent or legal guardian in advance of the rafting trip or kayak course.
 Simply print the Assumption of Risk Participation Agreement, read it, and bring the signed form with you when you sign in for your trip.

 For our day trips and kayak courses (including 2 & 3 day kayak courses and rescue courses), we provide full refunds for cancellations made up until seven days before the scheduled trip or course date.
 There are no refunds for any cancellations made with less than seven days notice.